High Voltage Protection & Control Certificate Program (100% Online)

 The fee for each module is $1195 OR Register and pay $4400 for the entire Certificate in advance and save $475!
 Please contact Chris Abraham at 902-494-8042 or 1-800-565-8867 for more information.

-It is recommended that participants take the four modules in sequential order, however, this is not a requirement.
-The certificate is awarded after the completion of the four modules, including all quizzes and final exams.
+It is recommended that participants take the five modules in sequential order, however, this is not a requirement.
+The certificate is awarded after the completion of the five modules, including all quizzes and final exams.
 This represents approximately 200 hours of training which includes online sessions, home study, assignments and examination preparation.
 The participants must attain a minimum of 65% for each Module and an aggregate average of at least 75% in the program.

 Protective Relaying Principles and Applications by J. Lewis Blackburn Thomas J. Domin, Third or Fourth Editions available through Amazon.